marislab/create-pptc-pdx-oncoprints/README.rst

 Introduction
 ============

-Here, we provide scripts to enable reproducible generation of Manuscript Figure 2: oncoprints by PDX histology.
+Here, we provide scripts to enable reproducible generation of Manuscript Figure 2: oncoprints by PDX histology and Figure 3: co-oncoplots for diagnosis/relapse samples in neuroblastoma, BCP-ALL, T-ALL, and osteosarcoma.
 This repo contains code for:

-1. Create expanded oncoprint matrices used to reproduce Figure 2
+1. Create expanded oncoprint matrices used to reproduces Figure 2 and 3

 Details
 =======